satoqz/dhbw.typ/template.typ

     Hereby I solemnly declare:

-    + that this #kind, titled #text(style: "italic")[#title] is entirely the product of my own scholary work, unless otherwise indicated in the text or references, or acknowledged below;
+    + that this #kind, titled #emph(title) is entirely the product of my own scholary work, unless otherwise indicated in the text or references, or acknowledged below;

     + I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;